-Pipeline Material Advantages Disadvantages Very flexible with a small bending radius for horizontal and vertical bending (25OD) Can be install via trenchless methods Not recommended for above ground applications PVC Simple construction Somewhat flexible; can incorporation horizontal and vertical bending (250OD) Lots of joints Requires restraining at key locations Not recommended for above ground applications
+Pipeline Material Advantages Disadvantages DIP Rigid (for shallow depth and above ground applications) Simple construction Lots of jointsRequires restraining at key locations HDPE Fully restrained with virtually no joints Very flexible with a small bending radius for horizontal and vertical bending (25OD) Can be install via trenchless methods Requires special fusing equipment during construction and repairs Not recommended for above ground applications PVC Simple construction Somewhat flexible; can incorporation horizontal and vertical bending (250OD) Lots of joints Requires restraining at key locations Not recommended for above ground applications point in the wastewater system is at a higher elevation than the collection point of the system.
+This includes crossings along bridges.
+The Project includes two bridge crossings that require the use of a sewer force main.
+It is also understood that utilizing a pressurized pipeline for the entire alignment may discourage any future development in the surrounding area.